shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/file-system-config-reference.md

 You can use name expressions here, just like you can with the  [{% include product %} entity described above](https://support.shotgunsoftware.com/hc/en-us/articles/219039868-File-System-Reference#Shotgun%20List%20Field%20Folders).
 The node will look at its parent, grandparent, etc., until a {% include product %} entity folder configuration is found.
 This entity folder will be associated with the Step and the type of the entity will be used to determine which Steps to create.

-{% include info title="Note" content="If you want to create a top level folder with Pipeline Steps, just use the Shotgun entity node and set the associated type to step." %}
+{% include info title="Note" content="If you want to create a top level folder with Pipeline Steps, just use the ShotGrid entity node and set the associated type to step." %}

 By default, the Step folder will try to create all the relevant Steps for a particular entity automatically.
 For example, if the folder creation is triggered for a shot which has five Steps (Layout, Animation, FX, Lighting, Compositing), Step folders will automatically be created for those five Steps (Layout, Animation, FX, Lighting, Compositing).